 The objective of the program is to provide educational science research opportunities at the University of Mississippi to undergraduate students who are seeking research experiences and considering a career in research or academia.
 The program provides students with opportunities to learn about cutting-edge STEM-related topics, develop presentation and communication skills, and practice networking skills, as well as opportunities to explore and develop their interest in cutting-edge STEM-related research.
 The program aims to educate students beyond lab specifics and nurture students for successful careers in STEM, graduate, and/or professional programs.

-Duration: 10 weeks (40 h/week) of education, networking, and research activities
+Duration: 10 weeks (40 h/week) of education and research activities.

 Stipend: $3,000 The stipend, averaging $7.50 per hour, is intended to be used to offset the living cost of students participating in the program.
 Please note that the total living cost in the summer in Oxford, MS might be more than the stipend.

-Schedule: May 26 to August 4, 2020 Each student is associated with a specific research project, on which he/she will work closely with the sponsoring faculty and other researchers.
+Schedule: May 23 to August 2, 2022 Each student is associated with a specific research project, on which they will work closely with the sponsoring faculty and other researchers.
 In addition, all students will participate in a weekly guest lecture with mandatory attendance.
 During the last week, the students will give a 15-minute presentation on the research they have been conducting in the program.

 Dr. Kristie Willett (Department of BioMolecular Sciences – Environmental Toxicology & Pharmacology)

 Dr. Jason Paris (Department of BioMolecular Sciences – Pharmacology)

 Dr. Nicole Ashpole (Department of BioMolecular Sciences – Pharmacology)